 Little Guy as a kitten with his Splint and Resting in the Bird Bath

 On April 20, 2010 I was taking my cat Little Guy to see Dr. Vickie Brandon, my vet at Felines and Friends in Ada, OK for his booster shot.
 In the clinic there is a sign that says dogs should be on a leash.
 There were 2 small dogs milling around in the lobby area that were not on a leash.
-One ran over to the door as I approached.
+I was a bit annoyed the owner was ignoring the posted rules.
+One dog ran over to the door as I approached.
 The owner saw him and made no move to restrain him.
 In order to keep the dog from exiting the building, I put my cat carrier down low and tried to open the door while preventing him from going out.

 The next thing I knew the door hit the carrier which was held together with snap type closures, and it completely fell apart.
 It was lying in the partially open doorway.
 I kept working to keep Little Guy from going outside.
-I was determined to not let him get out of the building.
+He seemed determined to run outside, whereas I was equally determined to stop that from happening.
 It was a frantic scene.
 Finally, he ran into the lobby and jumped up on the counter while hissing at the dogs.
 I didn't care what he was doing at that point, just that he was in the building.
 I pulled the collapsed carrier into the lobby and went and grabbed Little Guy.

 Everyone in the lobby--the other client, the vet tech, and Dr. Brandon were all just about in shock from the event.
 We all thought Little Guy would run out the door and never be seen again or hit by a car on the adjacent highway.
 I am sure we were all puzzled as to what kept Little Guy from escaping the open door.